 Conclusion

 The journey of an adult child navigating a relationship with an addicted parent is one marked by resilience, understanding, and community engagement.
-The delicate balance of self-management, characterized by setting boundaries and prioritizing personal well-being, forms the foundation for both the adult child’s strength and the potential for their parent’s recovery.
+The delicate balance of self-management, characterized by setting boundaries and prioritizing personal well-being, forms the foundation for both the adult child’s strength and their parents’ potential for recovery.
 Family support strategies contribute to fostering open communication and empathy, bridging gaps that addiction may create.
-Furthermore, the integration of community resources provides an additional layer of assistance, connecting adult children with networks and services that amplify the potential for healing.
+Furthermore, integrating community resources provides an additional layer of assistance, connecting adult children with networks and services that amplify the healing potential.
 In this complex interplay of individual strength, familial bonds, and external support, the adult child emerges not only as a pillar of strength for their parent but also as a resilient force shaping their own path to recovery and well-being.